SSCHAcode/sschacode.github.io/Tutorials/tutorial_spectral.md

 $: mpirun -np NPROC python input.py > output

 In the file *"v2_v2+d3static_freq.dat"* we have 8 rows (one for each q point).
-The first column is the length of the path followed along these 8 points in $2\pi$/Å units.
+The first column is the length of the path followed along these 8 points in $$2\pi$$/Å units.
 After we have the SSCHA frequencies and the Hessian frequencies.
 They must coincide with the frequencies that we have already calculated in PbTe.SSCHA.dyn#q and PbTe.Hessian.dyn#q.

 Up to now, we have not really used the Fourier interpolation ( the **q** and the __k__ grid points are commensurate with the supercell calculation) and, as a matter of fact, the centering+ASR imposition was not necessary.
 However, we can now compute the Hessian dynamical matrices and frequencies along a generic path, integrating on an arbitrary finer grid.
-We consider the path $X-\Gamma-X$ in the *"XGX_path.dat"* file and we integrate on a $20\times 20\times 20$ grid (the path in *"XGX_path.dat"* is made of 1000 points.
+We consider the path $$X-\Gamma-X$$ in the *"XGX_path.dat"* file and we integrate on a $$20\times 20\times 20$$ grid (the path in *"XGX_path.dat"* is made of 1000 points.
 To speed up the calculations a path with less points can be used).

 ```python